 Third Degree Murder involves a killing without the intent to cause death but the actor is involved in a very dangerous act, evinces a depraved mind without regard for human life and causes a death.

-Manslaughter in the First Degree
+First Degree Manslaughter

-Manslaughter in the First Degree can occur in numerous ways, such as killing in the “heat of passion” after being provoked by words or acts of another.
+First Degree Manslaughter in the First Degree can occur in numerous ways, such as killing in the “heat of passion” after being provoked by words or acts of another.
 It can also occur from a death during the commission of a misdemeanor offense.

-Manslaughter in the Second Degree
+Second Degree Manslaughter

-Manslaughter in the Second Degree occurs when a person is negligent and creates an unreasonable risk of harm, consciously taking a chance on causing death or great bodily harm.
+Second Degree Manslaughter in the Second Degree occurs when a person is negligent and creates an unreasonable risk of harm, consciously taking a chance on causing death or great bodily harm.
 Negligently shooting a person while hunting or failing to restrain a vicious animal can also lead to second degree manslaughter charges.

 Criminal Vehicular Homicide